psarando/shire-reckoning/Kings_Reckoning_Rules_and_Deficit.md

 ## The *Deficit*

-Using these rules of the Kings' Reckoning and given Tolkien's static year length of 365 year, 5 hours, 48 minutes, 46 seconds given in Appendix D, I was able to reproduce Tolkien's millennial deficit of 4 hours, 46 minutes, 40 seconds.
+Using these rules of the Kings' Reckoning and Tolkien's static year length of 365 days, 5 hours, 48 minutes, 46 seconds given in Appendix D, I was able to reproduce Tolkien's millennial deficit of 4 hours, 46 minutes, 40 seconds.
-I understand that the real-world year length is not static, but this fact does not come into these calculations.
+I understand that the real-world [solar year length is not static](https://en.wikipedia.org/wiki/Tropical_year#Length_of_tropical_year), but this does not factor into these calculations.

 As mentioned earlier, I used my [calendar simulations](https://psarando.github.io/shire-reckoning/Middle-earth-simulation.html) to assist my calculations of the total number of days elapsed since the start of the Second Age,